mdozmorov/BIOS692/pages/syllabus.md

 ## Grading Procedure

 Students are expected to attend every class and be on time.
 Participation counts toward the final grade.
+Homework will be provided for each topic and counts towards the final grade.

 # Topics